 It is considered that this place qualifies as a Category 2 historic place.
 It was assessed against all criteria, and found to qualify under the following: a, b, c, e, i, k.

 (a) The extent to which the place reflects important or representative aspects of New Zealand history

-Located within one of Wellington’s original town acres laid out by the New Zealand Company, cottage represents the colonisation of New Zealand and the development of urban centres.
+Located within one of Wellington’s original town acres laid out by the New Zealand Company, the cottage represents the colonisation of New Zealand and the development of urban centres.
 It is also associated with important developments in the history of heritage preservation and practice in New Zealand.

 (b) The association of the place with events, persons, or ideas of importance in New Zealand history

-Cottage serves as a material expression of the widely-held idea that nineteenth century New Zealand was a workers’ paradise where immigrants could quickly realise the promise of home ownership.
-Though the suburb in which it is located has been subjected to gentrification and associated rises in home values, Cottage is true in form and materials to its nineteenth and early twentieth century self and remains an authentic representation of historic working class aspirations and lives.
+Cooper's Cottage serves as a material expression of the widely-held idea that nineteenth century New Zealand was a workers’ paradise where immigrants could quickly realise the promise of home ownership.
+Though the suburb in which it is located has been subjected to gentrification and associated rises in home values, the cottage is true in form and materials to its nineteenth and early twentieth century self and remains an authentic representation of historic working class aspirations and lives.

 (c) The potential of the place to provide knowledge of New Zealand history

-Cottage has the potential to provide knowledge of the history of working class dwellings and home-based schools due to its intact and largely authentic exterior and interior fabric and original footprint, and the garden is likely to contain subsurface archaeological material related to these themes as the land has not been significantly developed.
+Cooper's Cottage has the potential to provide knowledge of the history of working class dwellings and home-based schools due to its intact and largely authentic exterior and interior fabric and original footprint, and the garden is likely to contain subsurface archaeological material related to these themes as the land has not been significantly developed.

 (e) The community association with, or public esteem for the place